sharangj/weather-monster/README.md

 # Weather Monster

-An app to forecast weather of a city
+An app to forecast weather of a city.

 ## Running tests